slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Low status people would love a social credit score because obedience is one of the few metrics they can compete on."
 -- Michael Malice [1976]*

 > *"Responsibility is power.
-When you decide someone else is responsible for your life - be it a person, a job, a government - you give them power over your life.
+When you decide someone else is responsible for your life — be it a person, a job, a government — you give them power over your life.
 When you decide you are responsible for your life, you give yourself power over your life."
 -- Mark Manson [1984]*

+> *"In female hierarchies, the woman who does the least for men but gets the most out of them is seen as higher status."
+-- x@caudillonuclear*

 > *"I can only promise you one thing: one day they’ll pretend they believed in you the whole time." (...)
 "When you can’t be controlled, you’ll be hated."
 -- x@codie_sanchez*

+> *"The way you know society is messed up is how massive the gap is between what people will say in public and what they’ll tell you privately."
+-- x@konstantinkisin*

 > *"Human societies praise independent-mindedness but they often punish independent-minded people." (...)
 "The swiftest way to subjugate someone is to make them believe that consensus is more important than truth."
 -- x@rapahelz*

-> *"The way you know society is messed up is how massive the gap is between what people will say in public and what they’ll tell you privately."
--- x@konstantinkisin*

 > *"In hierarchy: be loyal upward, protective downward, and neutral sideways.
 Never reciprocate arrogance.
 Never gossip.
 Deliver beyond expectation and let your political behavior signal maturity.
 Character is armour; it outlasts talent, charm, and luck."
 -- x@unmodernmanbot*